tildajson/recipe-REST-API/README.md

 This app handles user authentication, creating objects, filtering / sorting objects and uploading / viewing images.

-I was written using Test Driven Development.
+It was written using Test Driven Development.

 ## Tech Stack